-Prenimer may make minor modifications as follows:the request of an applicant, minor modifications of adopted Special Use Permit conditions shall be ved by the Town Planner or designee without requiring a subsequent amendment to the Special ermit or the adopted conditions.
-Town Planner shall only approve a minor modification when the cation meets the definition of conformity specified in Paragraph 5 of Sec.
-58-3.17.
-Ior modifications shall not be approved when the modifications of adopted Special Use Permit is ons which have already been modified shall be permitted in accordance with the provisions of this raph, provided that the cumulative degree of modification does not exceed minimum or maximum ards prescribed by this chapter. the purpose of this section, minor modifications shall be determined to conform with the adopted al Use Permit conditions when the modification meets one or more of the following criteria: (i)An increase in the maximum number of children approved for a child-care facility, so long as the approved number does not exceed 5% of the maximum number of children permitted for a child-care facility beyond a maximum prescribed by the Code of Virginia or any other applicable law or regulation. (ii)An increase in the permitted number of adults for an adult day-care facility, so long as the approved number does not exceed (1) 5% of the maximum number of adults listed in the adopted Special Use Permit conditions; or (2), one additional adult, whichever is greater and so long as the minimum off-street parking requirement can be attained. (iii)An increase in the maximum number of students approved for a private school, so long as the approved number does not exceed (1) 5% of the maximum number of adults listed in the adopted Special Use Permit conditions; or (2), one additional adult, whichever is greater and so long as the approved number does not exceed (1) 5% of the maximum number of adults listed in the adopted Special Use Permit conditions; or (2), approved number does not exceed (1) 5% of the maximum number of adults listed in the adopte Special Use Permit conditions; or (2), one additional student, whichever is greater.
+- 1. Minor Modifications.
+In addition to those determinations the Zoning Administrator may make pursuant to 58-3.3, the Town Planner may make minor modifications as follows: - (a) At the request of an applicant, minor modifications of adopted Special Use Permit conditions shall be approved by the Town Planner or designee without requiring a subsequent amendment to the Special Use Permit or the adopted conditions.
+Town Planner shall only approve a minor modification when the modification meets the definition of conformity specified in Paragraph 5 of Sec.
+58-3.17. - (b) Minor modifications shall not be approved when the modification would exceed minimum or maximum standards prescribed by this chapter.
+Subsequent minor modifications of adopted Special Use Permit conditions which have already been modified shall be permitted in accordance with the provisions of this paragraph, provided that the cumulative degree of modification does not exceed minimum or maximum standards prescribed by this chapter. - (c) For the purpose of this section, minor modifications shall be determined to conform with the adopted Special Use Permit conditions when the modification meets one or more of the following criteria: - (i) An increase in the maximum number of children approved for a child-care facility, so long as the approved number does not exceed 5% of the maximum, or a minimum of one, whichever is greater, number of children listed in the adopted Special Use Permit conditions.
+The approval of a minor modification shall not increase the maximum number of children permitted for a child-care facility beyond a maximum prescribed by the Code of Virginia or any other applicable law or regulation. - (ii) An increase in the permitted number of adults for an adult day-care facility, so long as the approved number does not exceed (1) 5% of the maximum number of adults listed in the adopted Special Use Permit conditions; or (2), one additional adult, whichever is greater and so long as the minimum off-street parking requirement can be attained. - (iii) An increase in the maximum number of students approved for a private school, so long as the approved number does not exceed (1) 5% of the maximum number of adults listed in the adopted Special Use Permit conditions; or (2), one additional student, whichever is greater. - (iv) A modification to the approved building materials, architectural style, or color of building design features, so long as the overall intent as depicted in the approved Special Use Permit conditions shall be maintained. - (v) An increase in the permitted number of employees, so long as the approved number does not exceed (1) 5% of the maximum employees listed in the adopted Special Use Permit conditions; or (2) one additional employee, whichever is greater and so long as the minimum off-street parking requirement can be attained.